iechor/docs/content/compose/environment-variables/envvars.md

 ---
 description: Compose pre-defined environment variables
-keywords: fig, composition, compose, docker, orchestration, cli, reference
+keywords: fig, composition, compose, iechor, orchestration, cli, reference
-title: Set or change pre-defined environment variables in Docker Compose
+title: Set or change pre-defined environment variables in iEchor Compose
 aliases:
 - /compose/reference/envvars/
 ---

 Compose already comes with pre-defined environment variables.
-It also inherits common Docker CLI environment variables, such as `DOCKER_HOST` and `DOCKER_CONTEXT`.
-See [Docker CLI environment variable reference](/engine/reference/commandline/cli/#environment-variables) for details.
+It also inherits common iEchor CLI environment variables, such as `IECHOR_HOST` and `IECHOR_CONTEXT`.
+See [iEchor CLI environment variable reference](/engine/reference/commandline/cli/#environment-variables) for details.

 This page contains information on how you can set or change the following pre-defined environment variables if you need to: